|Maven by Example

 The core of Maven has little to do with the specific tasks involved in your project’s build.
 By itself, Maven doesn’t know how to compile your code or even how to make a JAR file.
 It delegates all of this work to Maven plugins like the Compiler plugin and the Jar plugin, which are downloaded on an as-needed basis and periodically updated from the central Maven repository.
 When you download Maven, you are getting the core of Maven, which consists of a very basic shell that knows only how to parse the command line, manage a classpath, parse a POM file, and download Maven plugins as needed.
 By keeping the Compiler plugin separate from Maven’s core and providing for an update mechanism, Maven makes it easier for users to have access to the latest options in the compiler.
 In this way, Maven plugins allow for universal reusability of common build logic.
 You are not defining the compile task in a build file; you are using a Compiler plugin that is shared by every user of Maven.
 If there is an improvement to the Compiler plugin, every project that uses Maven can immediately benefit from this change.
 (And, if you don’t like the Compiler plugin, you can override it with your own implementation.)

-The second command we ran in the previous section Maven lifecycle,
+The second command we ran in the previous section included an

-as validation, testing, or deployment, and they may mean different
+vague, defined solely as validation, testing, or deployment, and they

-things to different projects.
-For example, in a project that produces
+may mean different things to different projects.
+For example, in a

 Plugin goals can be attached to a lifecycle phase.
 As Maven moves